variation on a theme — Asian Dreams

 butterfly shutter card

-May 29, 2009 by codfashion
+May 29, 2009

 I so enjoyed making the shutter card that I made another — same stash and paper group as below.
 This is for an aunt of mine who is going through a rough patch.
 She is also a crafter, so I know that she will like the 3d details….again almost no stampin except for the sentiment from Northwoods rubber stamps, SU cardstock and BG dp.
 Flowers from my stash — the green one is a Prima (and I insert stamen through the hole for texture, a heart charm was added with a ribbon — thank goodness for glue guns.
 The butterfuly is a die cut and embossing from cuttlebug — I used watercolor paper, spritzed with Tattered Angels glimmer mist (pearl)and then while the paper was still wet, I added daps of color from my reinkers to shade and then respritzed with a green.
 Just playing and I made a few of them so they are all in the stash.
 The pink trim on the bottom of the card is from the Basic Grey package — it is a sticker.
 I would recommend cutting it within the folds, matching your paper, this will make the sticker more flexible. butterfly openbutterfly front0001